CSID-DGU/2019-1-OSSP1-BAOS-2/README.md

 B-AOS Game

 ![BAOSTEAMLOGO](./client/BAOSTEAMLOGO.png)

-this is our BAOS Game Code.
+This is our BAOS Game Code.

-to do is making Engine and game Stage and Object.
+To do is making Engine and game Stage and Object.

-not Complete yet.
+Not Complete for now :)